Songwriter, singer and guitarist of the band:

 - Randall RG120PH

 Used during Bleach era.
-Kurt often smashed these cabinets, so they were replaced all the time with whatever was available at the time.
+Kurt often smashed these amp, so they were replaced all the time with whatever was available at the time.
+They were also affordable.

-This was the amp Kurt used for the latter part of the “Nevermind” tour.
+This was the preamp Kurt used for the latter part of the “Nevermind” tour.
 He had midrange turned all the way up.

 - Crest 4801 Power Amplifier